 Measure Sign Retroreflectivity

-After visually checking retroreflectivity with a calibration sign, the next step is to mechanically record the retroreflectivity with a that measures the intensity of the light over a distance, even taking into account variable factors like viewing angle and time of day.
+After visually checking retroreflectivity with a calibration sign, the next step is to mechanically record the retroreflectivity with a special tool that measures the intensity of the light over a distance, even taking into account variable factors like viewing angle and time of day.

 How Retroreflection is Measured